trangn03/trangn03/README.md

-- 👋 Hi, I’m @trangn03
+- 👋 Hi, I’m Trang
-- 👀 I’m interested in ...
+- 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning C++, Python, Java, HTML, CSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ...
+- 📫 How to reach me at my email: trangn0102@csu.fullerton.edu

 <!---
 trangn03/trangn03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.